Wanghaha2333/Wanghaha2333.github.io/_pages/about.md

 This is Fulin Wang's personal homepage.

 ## A short introduction
-I am an undergraduate student in Shandong University.
-My research focuses on Intelligent video delivery based on edge computing.
+I am a Final-year Master student in Tsinghua University.
+My research is mainly about on Edge Computing/Mobile Network Systems/Multimedia.

 <b>RESEARCH INTEREST:</b>

+* Live Video Streaming with Normal/Ultra-Low Latency
-* Live Video Codec/Streaming
+* Live Video Codec
 * Volumetric Video Codec/Streaming
 * Video processing and enhancement
-* High-level video applications
 * LLM fine-tuning with LoRA
-* (What I wanna do) 2D/3D content generation

 ## Selected Publications / Publications under review
 Please refer to my resume below.

 ## For more information
-More info about Ze Jiang can be found in [CV](https://Wanghaha2333.github.io/cv/) or [downloaded CV](http://Wanghaha2333.github.io/files/flwang.pdf).
+More info about Fulin Wang can be found [here](http://Wanghaha2333.github.io/files/FLWang-Resume.pdf).